My cozy winter blankets in overlay mosaic crochet

 Which colours would you choose for your winter blanket?

-Winter Wonderland – Round up
+Winter Wonderland Mosaic – Round up

-After the Winter Wonderland Cal is over now I thought it might be a good idea to collect all information about my blanket in one place.
+After the Winter Wonderland CAL is over now I thought it might be a good idea to collect all information about my blanket in one place.

-Winter Wonderland Cal
+Winter Wonderland CAL

 11. November – 16.
 December 2021